Expanding Thurston maps as quotients: Equivalence relations

 \begin{remark} The set of equivalence classes $\{[s]\mid s\in S\}$ forms a \defn{decomposition} of $S$ (i.e., a set of disjoint subsets of $S$ whose union is $S$).
 Conversely, each decomposition can be viewed as an equivalence relation.
 An equivalence relation is closed if and only if the induced decomposition is \defn{upper semicontinuous}.
 Property (CE \ref{item:usc_2}), together with the requirement that each equivalence class is compact, is the general definition of upper semicontinuity in any topological space. \end{remark}

 \begin{remark} The closedness/upper semicontinuity of $\sim$ should be viewed as the minimal requirement that the quotient space (or \emph{decomposition} space) $S/\!\sim$ has a ``reasonable'' topology.
-For example ($S$ is a compact metric space) $\sim$ is closed if and only if \begin{enumerate}[(CE 1)] {\value{mylistnum}} \item $S/\!\sim$ is Hausdorff. \end{enumerate} The necessity follows immediately from (CE \ref{item:usc_3}), see \cite[Proposition 2.1]{MR872468} for the sufficiency (this is the standard reference on decomposition spaces). \end{remark}
+For example ($S$ is a compact metric space) $\sim$ is closed if and only if \begin{enumerate}[(CE 1)] {\value{mylistnum}} \item $S/\!\sim$ is Hausdorff. \end{enumerate} The necessity follows immediately from (CE \ref{item:usc_3}), see \cite[Proposition 2.1]{MR872468} for the sufficiency (this is the standard reference on decomposition spaces).
+Several other equivalent conditions for an equivalence relation to be closed may be found in \cite[Lemma~2.2]{mating_defs}. \end{remark}

 \begin{lemma}[Closure of equivalence relation] Let $\sim$ be an equivalence relation on a compact metric space $S$.
 Then there is a unique smallest closed equivalence relation $\simhat$ bigger than $\sim$.
 We call $\simhat$ the \defn{closure} of $\sim$. \end{lemma}